[REPORT] From Vision to Code: A Guide to Aligning Business Strategy with Software Development Goals is published!

 React is a lightweight, powerful, battle-tested library for building user interfaces with JavaScript.
 It’s not a full framework, but rather a powerful tool that may well change the way you approach front-end development.
 We’ve found it to be an incredibly useful tool for our frontend development, and we’re very happy with our choice.

-The plethora of resources that are part of this framework is efficiently utilized by Dropbox as well – widely contributing to the success of this amazing cloud-based storage service and online backup solution.
+The plethora of resources that are part of React is efficiently utilized by Dropbox as well – widely contributing to the success of this amazing cloud-based storage service and online backup solution.

 Why do internet giants choose to create React apps?